 is faster and new and quicker ways to create site and site collections are also available.

-Slowdown is often an issue when SharePoint is scaled up for more users and/or content.
-SharePoint 2016 fixes the issue, which should be taken onboard if you’re growing quickly or anticipating growth and wish to avoid problems in the future.
+The slowdown is often an issue when SharePoint is scaled up for more users and/or content.
+SharePoint 2016 fixes the issue, which should be taken on board if you’re growing quickly or anticipating growth and wish to avoid problems in the future.
 Maximum file size, list view threshold, limit on index items have all been increased so that large quantities of data will be easier to manage.
 With that in mind:

 Zero Downtime is enabled when the server is set up with a MinRole topology, or rather a topology with high availability.
 More on that here.
 Software updates come without any compromise of service level agreements and the promise of minimized downtime and user disruption.

 SQL Server 2016 has been touted as “the first database born in the cloud” and it backs that up with a complete database platform for hybrid cloud.
-Your business has the option to build, deploy and manage solutions across on-premises and cloud – with compute capacity, virtually infinite storage and “Always Encrypted” technology for data
+Your business has the option to build, deploy, and manage solutions across on-premises and cloud – with compute capacity, virtually infinite storage, and “Always Encrypted” technology for data protection.

 Because your business is unique, you do need to get past all the hype and the sweeping statements about SharePoint 2016 and get down to the details.
 Only then will you really know if this investment of time and money has the kind of potential returns to make it worthwhile.
 Each positive and each negative is only really big or small based on your needs, strategies, and long-term goals.